wisemapping/wisemapping-open-source/README.md

 The following products must be installed:

-    * Java Development Kit 8 or higher ([http://www.oracle.com/technetwork/java/javase/downloads/index.html])
+    * Java 11 to 16
     * Maven 3.x or higher ([http://maven.apache.org/])

 ### Compiling

 WiseMapping uses Maven as packaging and project management.
 It's composed of 5 maven sub-modules:

-    * core-js: Utilities JavaScript classes
-    * web2d: JavaScript 2D SVG abstraction library used by the mind map editor
-    * mindplot: JavaScript mindmap designer core
-    * wise-editor: Mindmap Editor standalone distribution
+    * wise-react: React font-end fetcher
     * wise-webapp: J2EE web application

 The full compilation of the project can be performed executing within <project-dir>:

+`export MAVEN_OPTS="--illegal-access=permit"`
-`mvn package`
+`mvn clean install`

-Once this command is execute, the file <project-dir>/wise-webapp/target/wisemapping*.war will be generated.
+Once this command is executed, the file <project-dir>/wise-webapp/target/wisemapping*.war will be generated.

-### Compiling and running with docker-compose

-Check out the [docker section](./docker/README.md)

-### Testing
+### Local Development
 The previously generated war can be deployed locally executing within the directory <project-dir>/wise-webapp the following command:

 `cd wise-webapp;mvn jetty:run-war`

-This will start the application on the URL: [http://localhost:8080/] using file based database..
+This will start the application on the URL: [http://localhost:8080/] using file based database.

 User: test@wisemapping.org
 Password: test

+### Local Development - UI Integration

+In order to reduce the life-cycle to develop UI backend testing, you can do the following hack:

+* Clone [https://bitbucket.org/wisemapping/wisemapping-open-source/] and [https://bitbucket.org/wisemapping/wisemapping-frontend/] at the same top level directory
+* Compile `WiseMapping Frontend`
+* Compile `WiseMapping Open Source`
+* Follow the Local Testing steps.

+### Compiling and running with docker-compose

+Check out the [docker section](./docker/README.md)

 ## Running the JS only version

-Start by creating the .zip file:
+Start by creating the .zip file.

 `mvn assembly:assembly -Dmaven.test.skip=true`

-To test the javascript frontend you then do:
+To test the javascript frontend, install a simple http-server.

-    ruby -rwebrick -e 'WEBrick::HTTPServer.new(:Port=>8000,:DocumentRoot=>".").start'
+`npm install -g http-server`

-Now open a browser using the URL http://localhost:8000/wise-editor/src/main/webapp/
+Now open a browser using the URL http://localhost:8080/wise-editor/src/main/webapp/

 ## Troubleshooting